 Calder Gardens will feature a building conceived by Pritzker Prize-winning design practice Herzog & de Meuron and gardens by internationally acclaimed Dutch landscape designer Piet Oudolf.
 Installed both indoors and outdoors, Calder’s art will be in constant dialogue with nature and the changing atmospheres of the seasons.

 Though the project is still in early planning stages, a substantial amount of the funds needed to build and endow the project has already been secured.
 Additional details on the funding and project will be shared in the coming months.

 The groundbreaking was held on 15 November 2022 and doors are scheduled to open to the public at the end of 2024.

-Construction is not expected to begin until this winter.
+Construction is expected to begin later this year.
 However, there is currently work being done on the site in preparation for the Calder project to relocate a water main that currently sits below grade.